-What About Psychological Trauma?
+What About Psychological Trauma after an Accident?

 Posted On behalf of Pfeifer Morgan & Stesiak on May 05, 2011 in Educational

 The sooner treatment for psychological trauma can begin, the better for the patient.
 The physician who treated your physical injuries should be able to refer you to counselor, who can advise you on the next step to take.
 If it has been determined that you have PTSD there are treatment plans that can help.

 Many people are afraid to seek help for psychological trauma because they are reluctant to associate with the mental health profession at all—perhaps for fear of not being considered "healthy" or "normal"—and this can prolong or even halt the healing process.
 This is a real problem that is not just in your head, and it's alright to admit that you need help.
 In fact, you owe it to yourself.